eaton/keyv-jetpack/README.md

-# KeyvFS
+# KeyFS

-Simple filesystem based storage for the [KeyV](https://keyv.org) key-value store.
+Simple filesystem based storage for the [Keyv](https://keyv.org) key-value store.
 Each namespace is stored as a separate folder full of JSON files.

-The existing [key-file](https://github.com/zaaack/keyv-file) module had some quirky decisions — in particular, every namespace was stored in a single JSON file, making large piles of data a little punishing.
+The existing [keyv-file](https://github.com/zaaack/keyv-file) module had some quirky decisions — in particular, every namespace was stored in a single JSON file, making large piles of data a little punishing.

 ## Usage